Expert medical and surgical care in Thailand

 AF Ablation Cost in Thailand

-Average Cost of AF Ablation in Thailand
+Average Cost of AF Ablation

 Cost Breakdown

 The electrophysiologist's fee covers the procedural planning, mapping, ablation delivery, and post-procedural monitoring.
-Catheter and consumable costs are a significant portion — 3D mapping catheters, ablation catheters, and transseptal puncture equipment are all single-use.
+Catheter and consumable costs are a significant portion; 3D mapping catheters, ablation catheters, and transseptal puncture equipment are all single-use.
 Hospital fees include the EP laboratory, cardiac monitoring unit, and nursing.
 Diagnostics cover ECG, Holter, echocardiography, and blood work.
 Aftercare includes anticoagulation management and follow-up appointments.

 What Affects the Price?

-Energy modality is the main variable — cryoballoon uses a single balloon catheter while radiofrequency requires a mapping catheter plus an ablation catheter.
+Energy modality is the main variable: cryoballoon uses a single balloon catheter while radiofrequency requires a mapping catheter plus an ablation catheter.
 Additional substrate ablation for persistent AF adds procedure time and catheter costs.
 Some centres charge separately for 3D mapping system use.
-The number of catheters consumed during the procedure — they are single-use devices — directly affects the consumable portion of the bill.
+The number of catheters consumed during the procedure (they are single-use devices) directly affects the consumable portion of the bill.

 Cost by AF Ablation Type